Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 CRUD - categories, all blogs and all comments.

 **Future Improvements**
-- Contact page
+- **Contact page**
+Allow users to contact site admin to suggest improvements or with issues.
-- Ability to celebrate Blogs
+- **Ability to celebrate Blogs**
+Allow users to celebrate or acknowledge their appreciation of a blog without commenting.
-- Reset password function
+- **Reset password function**

-**Celebrating blogs**
+Allow users to reset their passwords and be reminded of their user name via email.

 ## UX-structure

 **Navigation**